This page highlights information of interest to students.

 On graduation, when you upgrade to Associate Member, you are entitled to use the post-nominal letters AMIMA, demonstrating a commitment to professional development which is well received by future employers.

-If you are interested in how IMA Membership, professional development and Chartered Mathematician registration can help you, more information is available on the Professional page.
+If you are interested in how IMA Membership, professional development and Chartered Mathematician registration can help you, more information is available on the Becoming Chartered page.

 You may have seen in your university’s prospectus, or on their website, that some (if not all) of their mathematics degree programmes have been accredited by the IMA and wondered what this means.
-See the What does Accreditation mean to Undergraduates and Graduates? page. and the Accredited Degree Programmes page.
+An accredited degree means that graduates from such a programme will meet the educational requirements for the Chartered Mathematician (CMath) designation.

 University Liaison Grants Scheme

-The Institute of Mathematics and its Applications (IMA) is keen to increase engagement of Mathematical Sciences undergraduates with the activities of the IMA through grants to Mathematics Societies.
-We have 20 awards of £400 to give out.
-To apply for a grant, download the Grant Application Form and send the completed form through to Erica firstname.lastname@example.org
+The Institute of Mathematics and its Applications (IMA) is keen to increase engagement with Mathematical Sciences undergraduates through grants to Mathematics Societies.
+We have 25 awards of £360 to award.
+To apply for a grant, download the Grant Application Form and send the completed form through to Erica firstname.lastname@example.org We ask you to enrol members of your Maths Soc as e-Students and there is a sign-up sheet on the form.
+This can be done separately and submitted later or, if people have already joined as Student Members, just let Erica know.

 University Liaison Officer

-Erica Tyson our IMA University Liaison Officer offers support to students and their Mathematics Societies as well as promoting mathematics and highlighting opportunities for students.
-She manages the grants scheme, the e-Student scheme, creates the e-Student newsletters and delivers the IMA Maths Careers talks
+Erica Tyson, our IMA University Liaison Officer, offers support to students and their Mathematics Societies as well as promoting mathematics and highlighting opportunities for students.
+She manages the grants scheme, the e-Student scheme, creates the e-Student newsletters and delivers the IMA Maths Careers talks.
+The presentation comprises:

 Erica has extensive experience from working in industry in a variety of recruitment and training positions.
 In particular, she has developed and implemented internship and development programmes and, from a number of years of helping new graduates make the transition from university to workplace, is well placed to support students in university and to promote the benefits of membership of a professional and learned society.